 Per capita from Grand Lodge that goes to Ohio Masonic Home is $2.20 per mason.
 The Masonic Home provides on an average 5 to 6 million dollars of financial assistance to Masons and their families per year.
 We would not be able to provide that assistance if it was not for charitable donations above and beyond per capita.

-You just have to be an Ohio Master Mason in good standing, which is one of many reasons that it is so important to keep up on your dues.
+You have to be an Ohio Master Mason, or their wife, widow or orphan, or an Ohio Eastern Star Member.
+The Ohio Master Mason must be in good standing for a minimum of five years, which is one of the many reasons that it is so important to keep up on your dues.

 We do have Non-Masons living on campus.
 While all of our campuses are open to the public, individuals who do not have a Masonic affiliation are not eligible to receive financial assistance from OMH and therefore must qualify financially.